hedgecockn/Coursera-Algorithms-I/README.md

-# Coursera-Classes
+# Coursera-Algorithms-I
-A repository for the projects assigned in my Coursera classes
+A repository for the projects assigned in my 6 week Coursera class: Algorithms I by Princeton